arxae/DokiFS/docs/docs/backends/archive-backend.md

 ```

 The zip archive backend internally uses the default `ZipArchive` class from dotnet.
 Due to the way this class works,
-changes are only written after commiting the changes.
+changes are only written after committing the changes.
 This can be done by calling the `Commit` method.

 *Note:* While there is a `Discard` method present due to the `ICommit` interface, this method doesn't actually
 discard any changes.
 Due to the way the `ZipArchive` class works, once the instance is disposed, the changes are